Eefjeroelfsema/Project_january/report.md

 and see only that historical line.
 The axis are moving with the new range of that line.
 This way it is easier to see the path of a single country.

-- Styling of lines (multiple linechart)
+- Colour of lines (multiple linechart)
 Making the linechart I first decided that I wanted every country to get it's own linecolor.
 I did implemented this, but it was really ugly and messy.
 It also did not made the linechart more readibly, that's why I chose to make all the lines grey, and when you hover over them red.
 This way it is possible to see how a line goes, but I don't use the colors.
 Above I also stated that it is possible to see how a line is going on it's own, by using the button.

+- Styling of lines (multiple linechart)
+In my linechart I chose to round the linechart (instead of have pointy lines).
+I did this because I thought it looked better.
+I never changed it back.
+Looking back at it, from a scientific point of view, the lines should have been pointy.
+Because it is not a continuous variable, but just a new number every year.
-When I made the linechart I also wanted to add circles where the datapoints where.
+When I made first made the linechart I also wanted to add circles where the datapoints where.
 I added this to my linechart.
 I changed the color of all the lines to grey and I did the same to the circles.
 But when you hover over the lines they became red, and the corresponding circles stayed grey.
 Because I couldn't fix this, and I really did not like it.
 I removed the circles.